openhoat/node-design/docs/options-cb.md

 ![Oh no!](https://raw.githubusercontent.com/openhoat/node-design/master/assets/oh-no.jpg)

-Ok, let's resume, we want a function that :
+Ok, let's resume, our function should :

-1. understands what we mean even if some arguments are missing
+1. understand what we mean even if some arguments are missing
-2. returns the result by calling the provided callback, or returns a promise
+2. return the result by calling the provided callback, or return a promise

 The good way
 ------------